"This post may contain affiliate links."

 My husband on the other hand; his vacations when he was younger were all about action – they went to Center Parcs yearly from a very young age and also Florida a few times too.

-So HE is the reason for my love for Florida & we booked our first holiday abroad together at 18/19 years old.
+So HE is the reason for my love for Florida & we booked our first holiday abroad to Florida at 18 and 19 years old.

 Now our little family has expanded holidays are obviously becoming more & more expensive to what they were back when just the two of us went so we are a lot more conscious about looking for the best deals/offers/discounts when booking our Florida trips now.

 This year we are staying onsite at Walt Disney World for the whole duration of the holiday.
-Last year when we got married we spent 4 nights of our ‘Disneymoon‘ at two separate Deluxe hotels which were both equally amazing.
+Last year when we got married we spent 4 nights of our ‘Disneymoon‘ at two separate Deluxe hotels in Bay Lake at the Contemporary and Animal Kingdom Lodge which were both equally amazing.
 It was a nice taster to experience an onsite stay as although on paper there are loads of benefits of doing so; at the times of our past trips without children they weren’t really benefits to us.

 Now we have children and I can say I have experienced it for myself; I can totally see the attraction to staying on property and I cannot wait to spend a whole two weeks (just short infact!) in the Disney ‘bubble’ in just a matter of months.